rogyw/frontend-nanodegree-arcade-game/README.md

 The player moves one space at a time up, down, left, or right.
 #### Keyboard:
 To move, press and release the keyboard arrow keys (Up / Down / Left / Right).
-#### Click:
+#### Click/Touch Tap:
-To move, click in the destination square next to current player location.
+To move, click or tap in the destination square next to current player location.
 #### Game Restart:
 Refresh the browser page (F5).
 #### Scoring: